Yasmil Raymond

-Yasmil Raymond is a visual art curator and the rector of the Städelschule in Frankfurt.
+Yasmil Raymond is an American visual art curator who has been serving as the rector of the Städelschule in Frankfurt since 2022.

 Education

 Raymond received a Bachelor of Fine Arts from The School of the Art Institute of Chicago and Master of Arts from the Center for Curatorial Studies, Bard College.
 In 2004, she won the Monique Beudert Curatorial Award given by the Center for Curatorial Studies at Bard College.

 Career

 From 1999-2002, Raymond worked in the education department of the Museum of Contemporary Art, Chicago.
 She worked at the Walker Art Center for five years starting in 2004, where she was first hired as a curatorial fellow, and later became an Associate Curator to the Visual Art department.

 In 2009, Raymond joined the Dia Art Foundation as curator.
 While there, she primarily focused on American and European art with a special emphasis in contemporary art.
 Raymond was briefly a curator-in-residence at the Jerusalem Center for the Visual Arts in 2010, and was hired as an associate curator at the Museum of Modern Art in the department of Painting and Sculpture in 2015.

 In 2020, Raymond was appointed the new rector of Städelschule in Frankfurt and the director of Portikus.
+In 2024, she was part of the selection committee that chose Naomi Beckwith as the artistic director of Documenta Sixteen.